We may earn affiliate commissions for the recommended products. Learn more.

 brave browser settings

-While Server-Side Ad Insertion limits its effectiveness against video ads, Brave successfully removes banner advertisements, homepage promotions, and sidebar content.
+While Server-Side Ad Insertion limits its effectiveness against video ads, Brave successfully removes banner ads, homepage promotions, and sidebar content.

 streaming twitch ad free on brave browser

-Watching a Twitch stream ad-free on the Brave Browser
+Watching a Twitch stream with fewer ads via the Brave browser

 • Homepage clutter: significant reduction